 - RFID tags are replacing traditional metal ID tags in livestock management.

 - Animals receive RFID ear tags that are tracked by stationary and handheld readers.

 - Farmers use RFID to identify and track livestock inventory, as well as record essential health data for each animal.

 - Governments around the world are encouraging the technology’s use to better manage animal diseases.

 HOW RFID IN LIVESTOCKS MANAGEMENT WORKS

 In livestock management, RFID is used to identify and track individual animals, including cows, bison, pigs, goats and more.
 A tamper-proof RFID tag in a durable plastic case is attached to the ear of each animal via an easy-to-use applicator tool.
 Many tags are composed of two discs joined together through the animal’s ear, usually shaped like a disc, strip or flag.
 The process is similar to piercing a human ear.
-Each tagged animal is assigned a unique 15-digit tracking number, and RFID readers identify each animal via its RFID tag.
+Each tagged animal is assigned a unique tracking number, and RFID readers identify each animal via its RFID tag.